raidgar98/KebabMobileApp/README.md

 When you setup your Qt now you can import all files to your new Project.

-On your mobile device you have to create sqlite database in your download directory: dataBase In this db, should be one table, which you can create with this querry:
+On your mobile device you have to create sqlite database in your download directory: dataBase In this db, should be two tables, which you can create them with these querries:

 	CREATE TABLE orders
 	(